luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 ### Survival with respect to class

-This is another likely factor into surival, so it is worth taking a look at it.
+This is another likely factor into survival, so it is worth taking a look at it.
 Let's plot what were the survival ratios in each of the classes.

 {% highlight ruby %}